Thank You for Submitting Your Brand Rep Questionnaire!

 What does loyalty mean to you?

 Loyalty means staying true to my values in all areas of my life.
-It's standing up for my friends and family members when they need me to regardless of what anyone things.
+It's standing up for my friends and family members when they need me to regardless of what anyone thinks.
 It is being reliable and honest in all of my endeavours, showing up when someone needs me, whether it's to help them move or lend a listening ear.
 More than that it's supporting the goals and dreams of the people important to me, and being someone who they can rely on.

 I hope you enjoyed reading this!
 Drop me a line and let me know what you thought.